Redtear/generator-express-component/README.md

 ### Initialize the generator:

-In you application folder run the following:
+In your application folder run the following:

 ```
 $ yo express-component